 Black Cohosh Seeds,

-Our Black Cohosh Root is Wild Harvested in the foothills of the Appalachian Mountains.
-No smog, no pollution and rich, nutrient filled soil provide the perfect environment for harvesting all natural, non GMO, wild herbs.
-Note: Black Cohosh is abundant in KY, TN and WV.
-If ethically harvested, leaving part of the Rhizome, the plant will reproduce.
+Native, Organic Seeds, Wild Harvested on the " Tame the Spirit " Farm in the foothills of the Appalachian Mountains.
+No smog, no pollution and rich, nutrient filled soil provide the perfect environment for harvesting all natural, non GMO, wild seeds and herbs.

 The information we share on this website is based on research from books, the internet, research papers, and personal experience with native plants.
 The information contained in this website should not be considered medical advice.
 These products are not intended to diagnose, treat, cure or prevent any illness or disease.
 For diagnosis or treatment consult your physician.

 As with any food, allergic reactions can also occur with organic herbs.
 If you are pregnant or breast feeding do not use this herb.
 Speak with a medical professional if you have any concerns or adverse reactions.